 Unfu*k Yourself: Get Out of Your Head and Into Your Life

-Often, people think in a defeatist, negative way, and we feel helpless whenever we have to confront a problem.
-In his book called Unfu*k Yourself: Get Out of Your Head and into Your Life, author Gary John Bishop says that this negative self-talk is what holds people back from achieving wealth, success, happiness, and purpose.
-Because we set our own obstacles with negative thinking, we have to figure out ways to overpower these thoughts and achieve real change from within.
+Often, people think in a defeatist, adverse way, and we feel helpless whenever we confront a problem.
+In his book called Unfu*k Yourself: Get Out of Your Head and into Your Life, author Gary John Bishop says that this negative self-talk holds people back from achieving wealth, success, happiness, and purpose.
+Because we set our obstacles with negative thinking, we have to figure out ways to overpower these thoughts and achieve real change from within.

-While there are no instant fixes to getting out of your own head, Bishop’s book challenges the way we may be thinking about ourselves and other people.
-Unfu*k Yourself will show how the language we use to describe our circumstances can dramatically affect the way we confront daily situations, and encourage us towards a positive, confident mindset.
+While there are no instant fixes to getting out of your head, Bishop’s book challenges the way we may be thinking about ourselves and other people.
+Unfu*k Yourself will show how the language we use to describe our circumstances can dramatically affect how we confront daily situations and encourage us towards a positive, confident mindset.

 Learned Optimism: How to Change Your Mind and Your Life

-Psychologist Martin Seligman believes that with a bit of training, we can choose what we think about and how we think about it.
+Psychologist Martin Seligman believes that we can choose what we think about and how we think about it with a bit of training.
 In Learned Optimism: How to Change Your Mind and Your Life, Seligman shares insights from his research on learned helplessness.
 In a series of experiments, dogs can be conditioned to remain passive — even if they had an opportunity to escape their situation.

-A third of people, however, could not be made to feel helpless; Seligman found that the difference was whether they were optimistic or not.
-Over the course of Learned Optimism, Seligman walks you through how to unlearn self-defeating thoughts and embrace the habit of optimism.
+However, a third of people could not be made to feel helpless; Seligman found that the difference was whether they were optimistic or not.
+Throughout Learned Optimism, Seligman walks you through how to unlearn self-defeating thoughts and embrace the habit of optimism.

-As we discussed in our post called Does Going to a Yoga Class Make You a Yogi?, uncomfortable experiences have a lot to teach us about ourselves.
+As discussed in our post called Does Going to a Yoga Class Make You a Yogi?
+Uncomfortable experiences have a lot to teach us about ourselves.
 Even in bad things, there is constantly something for us to win.
-The key is to look on the bright side, and claim happiness for ourselves.
+The key is to look on the bright side and claim happiness for ourselves.